 Refused to talk

-An official of the AIP said MADD should spend a lot more on programs than on fund-raising.31 But the head of Mothers Against Drunk Driving refused to talk with a TV station about MADD’s fundraising.32 So he refuses to be accountable to the same public from which MADD solicits money.
+An official of the AIP said MADD should spend a lot more on programs than on fund-raising.31 But the head of MADD refused to talk with a TV station about MADD’s fundraising.32 So he refuses to be accountable to the same public from which MADD solicits money.

 » MADD Canada has long assured donors that it spends their contributed money well.
 Fundraising pitches say “83.6 per cent of your donation is spent directly on MADD Canada programs.”
 It says they’re spent it to reduce drunken driving, help victims of alcohol crashes, and engage in lobbying.
 But a report by the Toronto-Star reveals a very different story.33